jowe81/lighthouse-web-notes/week_11/notes.md

 * GROUP BY is mandatory when using aggregate functions (AVG, COUNT, MIN, MAX, SUM)
 * HAVING behaves like WHERE, except it operates on aggregate data (combine with GROUP BY)
 * Aliases can't be used with HAVING, because it is evaluated before the SELECT statement
+* It appears that all columns that appear in SELECT must appear in the GROUP BY clause also, except the aggregate one

 ## Foreign Keys
 ```sql